(by I.Poliakov and V.Semin)

 The MBFGE link-scheme has the following main features:

 The CCM method is based on structured computational grids.
 It can employ all types of grids available in PHOENICS, namely:

 At present, the MBFGE method uses the (X,Y,Z) notation along with (I,J,K) notation to describe global computational space.
-This means, that all MBFGE grids are built as BFC grids in PHOENICS notation, irrespective of the actual topology of constituent grids.
+It means, that all MBFGE grids are built as BFC grid in PHOENICS notation, despite the actual topology of constituent grids.

 It is also necessary to distinguish MBFGE stacking described above and that currently provided by SATELLITE.
 The SATELLITE stacking is only a variant of these permited by MBFGE and is as follows: